The Last Black Man in San Francisco: Production

 One of the filming locations was Shipwright's Cottage.
 Constant demolitions and alterations of San Francisco sites complicated the film production.
 Talbot is cognizant of the geographical inaccuracies of the film, likening it to Bullitt (1968) which was also filmed in San Francisco.

 The film was heavily influenced by the 2001 film Ghost World, also about two outsider friends who don't fit in to their cities and wander throughout, which Talbot was introduced to at age 15.
-As an homage to that film, Talbot asked actress Thora Birch to appear in a cameo, and notes the connection between her character of Enid and that of Jimmie: "I always felt her character and Jimmy are similar in a lot of ways, and she got that immediately," Talbot said.
+As an homage to that film, Talbot asked actress Thora Birch to appear in a cameo appearance, and notes the connection between her character of Enid and that of Jimmie: "I always felt her character and Jimmy are similar in a lot of ways, and she got that immediately," Talbot said.
 "She and I would joke like, at the end of Ghost World when she gets on the bus, it’s like she never got off the bus and wound up in San Francisco working a tech job she hates."
 Talbot also discussed the connection further: "Thora is one of the great actresses of her generation and her work, in part, inspired me to want to make films.
 Her performance in Ghost World made me feel seen as a teenager when I was a bit lost," Talbot explained.
 "At the end of that film, Thora rides a bus off into the sunset.
 In our film, we meet her character on a bus in the heart of San Francisco—almost as if she kept riding it all these years, and somehow wound up in the Bay Area working a tech job she loathed.
 Her exchange that follows with Jimmie, however brief, has been written about and quoted more than any other part of the film."

 Release

 The film had its world premiere at the Sundance Film Festival on January 26, 2019.
 It was released in the United States by A24 on June 7, 2019 having previously been scheduled to be released on June 14.
-It was releases on VOD by Lionsgate Home Entertainment on August 13, 2019.
+It was released on VOD by Lionsgate Home Entertainment on August 13, 2019.